huijing/personal-website-v3/src/content/blog/2019-03-05-an-exercise-in-progressive-enhancement.md

     </video>
 </figure>

-## Adding the client-side Javascript
+## Adding the client-side JavaScript

 If you don't want a refresh every time a task is added or updated, then some Ajax will be required.
 I'm using Fetch for this, but you can use something else if you want.